Education & Childcare

 Comparing Startup Costs

-• Tutoring Business - Same 1-on-1 teaching model.
-Music lessons command similar or slightly higher per-hour rates.
+• Tutoring Business - The same recurring 1-on-1 teaching model with no soundproofing or instrument fleet, so startup runs far lower.
+Music lessons command similar or higher per-hour rates.

 Frequently Asked Questions